OfficeDev/hands-on-labs/Ready19/Excel/lab.md

 If your code is successful you should see something like this:

-# Step 3: Make the report dynamic with real data
+# Step 3: Make the report dynamic with Excel Custom Functions
 1. Using same workbook as above, Go to the Script Lab ribbon tab and select Code.
 Once Script Lab loads in the pane, select the Import to import a new snippet.
 2. Copy and paste this URL into the sample: https://gist.github.com/keyur32/bf7ec71a6e0c8bc9b19900a6d62f447a
 3. Take a look at the function code.
 It’s a simple javascript function that makes a web request to the Azure Function endpoint.